Manikantacb/Manikantacb/README.md

 - 🔭 Manikanta is a passionate Data Science and Machine learning enthusiast.
 He is currently pursuing a Master of Science degree in Applied Data Science at the University of Southern California.
 His research interests are in the intersection of Data Science, Machine Learning, and Deep Learning.

-  Manikanta is currently working as Machine Learning Engineer Intern at Space and Time Labs Inc. He is collaborating with a team of dedicated engineers in building the first decentralized analytics platform.
+  Manikanta recently completed his internship as a Machine Learning Engineer Intern at Space and Time Labs Inc. He collaborated with a team of dedicated engineers in building the first decentralized analytics platform.

+  Manikanta has 2.5 years of professional work experience in the IT industry.
+He intially worked as and Automation Engineer at Empower retirement for about 1 year and 5 months.
+Later he worked as an Automation Engineer at Dassault Systemes.

 - 🔭 Manikanta has completed the following courses:
   1. DSCI:551 Foundations of Data Management